nwire117/CMPSC445/README.md

 Please see the following instructions on how to get the project up and running.

-1) Download and install anaconda if you don't have it
+1) Download and install anaconda from https://www.anaconda.com/
 2) Launch Spyder
 3) Open this project
 4) Run server.py